 If you register a combined trademark (which includes both word elements and figurative elements) in Malawi, the exclusive right to use the trademark is limited to a use of the trademark in the exact configuration or way in which it was filed and registered.
 If you wish to use the word element of your trademark separately from the logo (or vice versa), it is recommended you register for another trademark including only the word or figurative elements you wish to use and protect separately.

 Nevertheless, if a third party eventually intends to register or use a trademark for similar goods or services that includes a primary or distinct part or portion of your trademark, you will have the right to oppose the application based on confusing similarity.
 The probabilities of success for an opposition will vary in each case depending on the circumstances.
-The time frame to present opposition actions is two (2) months following the date on which the conflicting trademark is published in the local gazette.
+The time frame to present opposition actions is 30 days following the date on which the conflicting trademark is published in the local gazette.

 A newly registered trademark in Malawi will be valid for seven (7) years, period that will start from the registration date.
 Trademarks may be subsequently renewed for periods of 14 years.
 There is no limit to how many times a trademark may be renewed.
 Trademarks must be renewed within six (6) months prior to the renewal date.